Discordi0/Practice/THM/Crack the hash.md

 #### A:

 This one looks like bcrypt so we use `-m 3200`.
 Hashcat may complain bc of the $ sings, just put the hash inside a .txt file and use that instead.
+It was also taking a lot of time so i had to create a 4 character list of